OpenDataServices/os4d/README.md

 ### Use dev containers or GitHub CodeSpaces for development

-If your IDE supports dev containers, you can open the project in a dev container.
+If your editor supports [dev containers](https://containers.dev/), you can open the project in a dev container.
+For example, if you're using VS Code, follow the [installation instructions](https://code.visualstudio.com/docs/devcontainers/containers#_installation) and the quick start guide to [open a folder in a container](https://code.visualstudio.com/docs/devcontainers/containers#_quick-start-open-an-existing-folder-in-a-container).

-You can also open the project in GitHub CodeSpaces.
+You can also open the project in GitHub Codespaces.

-Once open, open a new terminal and see the "Build the documentation" section below for the commands you need to run.
+Once connected to the container, open a new terminal and run the commands in [Build the documentation](#build-the-documentation).

-When you have finished, make sure you delete you workspace on https://github.com/codespaces
+When you have finished, make sure to delete your codespace on https://github.com/codespaces.

 ### Set up a local development environment